jamesgrich/refund-module/README.md

 This is a refund module designed for a retail application.

-The project is running as a Spring Boot application using the JDK 22
+The project has been running in:

+IntelliJ IDEA 2024.1.4 (Ultimate Edition)

+Using:
+Spring Boot

+Running:
+Oracle OpenJDK 22.0.1